Ready4theCrush/concha/README.md

     ```
     You can delete "example_product" if you want, it won't affect anything either way.

-6. Train the model
+6. Train the model.
    ```
    planner.train()
    ```
-7. Make predictions for the next week
+7. Make predictions for the next week.
    ```
    planner.predict()
    ```
-   The predictions are saved in the file `.../this_planner/forecast_production.csv`
+   The predictions are saved in the file `.../this_planner/forecast_production.csv`.

 ### Make predictions with an existing planner
 1. Create the object for the existing planner.